Share this

 clinical trials: the challenge of volunteer recruitment

-Clinical trials require recruitment, retention, and engagement.
-Recruitment is one of the most challenging factors, and one that must be must overcome if trial goals are to be accomplished.
-Poor recruitment results in trial delays, which can lead to financial losses.
-Recruitment of too few test subjects creates the potential for presenting biased results; more test participants are needed in order to present comprehensive and conclusive results.
-Here is why patient recruitment presents a challenge to the recruiters:
+Poor recruitment can result in trial delays, which can lead to financial losses.
+Recruitment of too few test subjects creates the potential for presenting biased results; more test participants are needed in order to present comprehensive and conclusive study results.

-1. Only a small amount of budget goes into recruitment.
+1. Only a small portion of a trial budget goes into study volunteer recruitment.

-Recruitment of participants is as important as any other part of the clinical trial, so setting aside enough money to create awareness is needed, along with doing the best possible work within limits.
-This ensures the public knows of upcoming clinical trials and how to enroll.
+Recruitment of study participants is as important as any other part of the clinical trial, so setting aside enough money to create awareness and interest in the trial is needed.
+This ensures the public knows about upcoming clinical trials and how to enroll.
+The awareness campaign for a clinical trial should also include the importance of the research being done, and the benefits of participation.

-2. Many participants are primarily interested in money.
+2. Many clinical trial participants are primarily interested in money.

 Many people enrolling as participants in clinical trials are primarily interested in receiving money for their participation.
 If the money offered is not enticing enough, or if there is none, few people may be willing to participate.

-Clinical trials are important in advancing healthcare and promoting the health of humans and society.
-People need to be aware of the impact they might make if a clinical trial presents a new medication that could change many lives.
-Letting people know about this could increase the number of participants, if it's done in a way that really engages people.
+Clinical trials are important in advancing new treatments for healthcare and improving the health of humans and society.
+People need to be aware of the impact they might make if a clinical trial presents a new medication that could improve conditions or prevent diseases and change many lives.
+Letting people know about the impact of their participation in a trial could increase the number of participants, if it's done in a way that really engages people.

-Clinical trials that require healthy individuals are quite easy to recruit for compared to those that are condition-specific.
-In more specific instances, sponsors and scientists could target specific facilities that treat the condition in question and ask the health practitioners to help create awareness.
+Clinical trials that require healthy individuals are much easier to recruit for compared to those that are trying to recruit patients with specific conditions.
+Trial sponsors and scientists could target specific facilities that treat the condition in question and ask the practitioners to help create awareness among their pool of patients with those conditions.
 In these instances, the appeal to join a trial may be early access to a medication that may provide significant health benefits compared to current treatments available.

 4. Paperwork can be a deterrent.

 Reams of paperwork can deter individuals from participating in clinical trials.
-Since the clinical trials are meant to be experimental, there’s a risk that things can go wrong.
-This requires a lot of paperwork that protects both parties.
-Simplifying the process could work in attracting interested individuals.
+Since clinical trials are meant to be experimental, there is some amount of risk involved.
+This requires a lot of paperwork about safety to be submitted to protect both parties.
+Simplifying the paperwork process could help in attracting interested individuals.

 Share this